 (4) Where in any proceedings before the State Administrative Tribunal commenced under this Act a person in respect of whom a guardianship or administration order is in force or a person in respect of whom an application is made is not represented, the Tribunal may direct the executive officer to apply on behalf of the person for legal aid under the Legal Aid Commission Act 1976.

-[Clause 13 amended by No. 16 of 1992 s.
+[Clause 13 amended: No. 16 of 1992 s.
 18; No. 55 of 2004 s.
 464(9)-(11) and 466.]

 Schedule 2 — Functions for administration of estates